 They’re received without doing anything in exchange

-However, if airdrops are received in return for carrying out a service, they will in fact be subject to income tax and classed as miscellaneous income, or trading profits (if you are a business).
+However, if airdrops are received in return for carrying out a service, they will be subject to income tax and classed as miscellaneous income, or trading profits (if you are a business).

-Similarly, the following crypto transactions aren’t subject to capital gains tax or income tax in the UK:
+Similarly, the following crypto transactions aren’t subject to CGT or income tax in the UK: